remiberthoz/pass-shrine/README.md

 **To-do list:**

 - GPG support for pass users (implementation must use `--hidden-recipient`).
-- Better handling of `server-identity.age`, no private keys are required by the server.
 - Simplification of the web server (Flask is used for now, but alternatives like a simple bash CGI could be explored).
 - Basic security measures (authentication, rate-limiting, cache size handling).